AmitMY/SNLI-decomposable-attention-dynet/README.md

 # SNLI Decomposable Attention DyNet

-This is a DyNet implementation fo decomposable attention for SNLI ported from the [PyTortch Implementation](https://github.com/libowen2121/SNLI-decomposable-attention), of [this article](https://arxiv.org/abs/1606.01933).
+This is a DyNet implementation fo decomposable attention for SNLI partially based on the [PyTortch Implementation](https://github.com/libowen2121/SNLI-decomposable-attention), of [this article](https://arxiv.org/abs/1606.01933).

 ## Usage